-Your Weekend Bag - The Price You Pay
+Your Weekender Bag - The Price You Pay

-Everyone has heard the old adage, you get what you pay for.
-If you're looking to spend under a hundred dollars for an overnight bag, you're probably looking at a one made from man-made materials such as nylon or polyester.
+Everyone has heard the adage, you get what you pay for.
+If you're looking to spend under a hundred dollars for a weekender bag, you're probably looking at one made from man-made materials such as nylon or polyester.
 On the positive side, these tend to be lighter in weight than a weekend travel bag made from natural materials.

-On the negative side, many in this price range are manufactured by brands who also make sportswear, workout gear and gym clothes.
-They'll have plastic hardware and their interiors are usually neither padded or lined.
+On the negative side, many in this price range are manufactured by brands that also make sportswear, workout gear, and gym clothes.
+They'll have plastic hardware and their interiors are usually neither padded nor lined.
 This is your basic duffle or gym bag.

 If you're looking to spend between $100 and $200 the market opens up a bit.
-When you move over the $100 mark for a man-made weekend bag, the quality takes a jump up.
+When you move over the $100 mark for man-made weekend bags, the quality takes a jump up.
 Why?

-On some online sites list "Genuine Leather" bags that are actually PCV which is polyvinyl chloride, or to use a simpler term, plastic.
-Be weary of this.
+Some online sites list "Genuine Leather" bags that are actually PCV which is polyvinyl chloride, or to use a simpler term, plastic.
+Be wary of this.
 This is where knowing a bit about the manufacturer comes in.

-The cut and sew industry an easy business to get into.
-There is a plethora of "for hire" contract factories who will churn out their off the shelf designs and put your name on them or build a custom piece to your specs.
+The cut and sew industry is an easy business to get into.
+There is a plethora of "for hire" contract factories that will churn out their off-the-shelf designs and put your name on them or build custom overnight bags to your specs.
 Either way, you are beholden to their sense of quality.

 Bag companies that have been around a while are probably doing something right.
 It's a very competitive business for the aforementioned reasons.
 Consequently, the ones that are doing something fundamentally wrong, will not last.